 The Eustachian tubes run from the middle ear to the back of the throat and regulate air pressure and drain fluids.
 In children, the tubes are narrow and somewhat horizontal, making them more prone to blockage.

 If your child’s ear infections become chronic, he or she might need a procedure to insert tubes to address this problem.
 A tiny hole is made in the eardrum to suction fluid out and then a tube is placed in the opening.
 These tubes typically remain in the ear for six months to a year.
 Usually, they fall out on their own.
 Some tubes need to stay in longer, and they are generally removed surgically.
-The eardrum will close up are the tubes fall out.
+The eardrum will close up as the tubes fall out.

 You should never ignore ear infections simply because they are common in children.
-Call Baker ENT wants to protect your child’s hearing.
+Baker ENT wants to protect your child’s hearing.